Lyalpha/pympc/README.md

 minor_planet_check --help
 ```

+> It is not currently possible to pass a custom set of observatory coordinates to the script -
+> an existing observatory code must be passed.

-### Limitations
+## Limitations
 The orbits are propagated following [xephem](http://www.clearskyinstitute.com/xephem) (via the
 [pyephem](https://rhodesmill.org/pyephem/) package), and this does not account for perturbations of the orbits.
 Thus,
 the accuracy of the position is dependent on the time difference between the epoch of the orbit elements and the epoch
 at which the search is being performed.
 Epoch differences between orbital elements calculation and observation of
-around a month or two should be fine for typical positional accuracies of a few arcsecond for most minor bodies - note
+around a month or two should be fine for typical positional accuracies of less than a few arcsecond for the vast
-however that a small number of bodies (those undergoing strong perturbations) may be quite inaccurate (arcminutes).
+majority of minor bodies.
+Note, however, that a small number of bodies (those undergoing strong perturbations and
+close to Earth) maybe quite inaccurate (arcminutes).

-The `xephem` package can only provide geocentric astrometric positions. as such, parallax effects for near-earth
+The `xephem` package can only provide geocentric astrometric positions. `pympc` will calculate the topocentric
-bodies will be significant, in addition to the lack of perturbation calculations above.

-Currently the epoch of the orbit elements is visible in the xephem db strings returned by `minor_planet_check()` as a
-decimal year format (e.g. ..,2019.317808,..).
-Some diagnostic information and warning when using large time differences
-is to be implemented.
+correction as a post-processing to the initial position.
+The simple geometric correction applied is more than sufficient
+for the overwhelming majority of minor bodies, but for some near earth objects the correction can be large and the
+relatively simple treatment by `pympc` may not be sufficient.

 The filtering of matches based on magnitude via `max_mag` argument to `minor_planet_check()` is limited by the accuracy
 of the magnitude information in the database so some buffer should be applied to the desired magnitude cutoff to allow
 for this.

-### acknowledgements
+### Acknowledgements
 This package makes use of data and/or services provided by the International Astronomical Union's
 [Minor Planet Center](https://www.minorplanetcenter.net).